rock-solid/wordpress-progressive-web-apps/readme.txt

 1. Login to the WordPress admin panel at `http://yoursite.com/wp-admin`
 1. Go to the 'Plugins' menu.
 1. Click 'Activate' for the plugin.
-1. Go to the ‘Progressive Web Apps’ admin panel.
+1. Go to the ‘Progressive Web Apps' admin panel.
 1. Choose color schemes, fonts and add your own logo and app icon.
 1. Access your site in a mobile browser and check if the application is displayed.
 If the app is not loading properly, make sure that the file exporting the content - http://yoursite.com/{your plugins folder}/progressive-web-apps/frontend/export/content.php - can be accessed in the browser and doesn't return a '404 Not Found' or '403 Forbidden' error.
 1. You're all done!